-Hearings ensure that applications are dealt with consistently and fairly, and all parties are given a fair opportunity to present their cases.
-DLCs have powers under the Act to require documents to be provided and summon (ie, require attendance by) witnesses.
+Hearings are reasonably formal so that applications are dealt with consistently and fairly, and all parties are given a fair opportunity to present their cases.
+District licensing committees have powers under the Act to require documents to be provided and summon (ie, require attendance by) witnesses.
+Hearings are usually held at council offices, although the chairperson can decide to hold them somewhere else.

 If you need assistance from a New Zealand Sign Language interpreter, or have English as a second language and need interpretation support on the day of a hearing, please let the council staff arranging the hearing know in advance.
-The Act requires DLCs to allow evidence to be heard in te reo Māori, the council should be able to assist with what is required for this to happen e.g. a translator.
+While the Act doesn't require district licensing committees to hear evidence in te reo Māori, the council may assist with this.
+Contact your council in advance to discuss your request.

-DLC hearings are open to the public, and the news media may be present.
+District licensing committee hearings are open to the public, and the news media may be present.
 Sometimes the committee will decide to exclude the public from parts of the hearing, or limit the public release of information, for example for commercial or privacy reasons.